 The majority of users check images before reading content.
 Therefore, pictures should always be sharp, polished, and relevant.
 This helps to create the right perception of the product and show it from different angles.
-Users make decisions more quickly and conversion rates grow.
+As a result, users make decisions more quickly, and conversion rates grow.

 Design and UX issues.
 Example of a low-quality product image.

 To quickly solve the problems with image quality, buy a budget portable shooting box (Photobox).
 It’s an affordable accessory that will add a professional touch to the images in your online store.

 Many users won’t click on social media buttons with a low-quality design or look confusing.
 As a result, these people won’t continue discovering your content on social media, and conversion rate optimization (CRO) suffers.
 To save yourself conversion issues, be sure to invest in a professional layout.